aleksa0809/business/README.md

 text "Our best goods".
 If data sourse for ShowCase contains no data there is text "Not found".

 [x] Choose yourself and install a ready-made javascript package in your project.
-The application uses external library "bulma-toast".
+The application uses external library "react-toastify".

 [x] The code should contain at least one use of the javascript library.
-It helps to show messanges in dangerouse or unpleasant situation.
-For example: if there are no records with demanded characteristics in the database the message "We are sorry" appears.
-This library works in a component ShowCase.
+It helps to show messanges: "Added to cart", "Removed from cart" and so on.

 [x]  One of your components should handle and update their State in conjunction with an event in a component further down the tree.
 Component card saves item into local storage with key "basket".
 Basket value is json string that can be